-This model asks both the parent and teen/young adult to “buy-Into” both doing their part in therapy.
-Recognize that parents need to be invested working side by side with their teen.
+- This model asks both the parent and teen/young adult to “buy-Into” both doing their part in therapy.
+Recognize that parents need to be invested in working side by side with their teens.
 Your teen’s therapy will be much more effective when the family system as a whole, is invested in change.

 - Parents will be asked to bring a different skill set to the problems presented by the child.
 The coaching from Paul will be a combination of his 30 years in the field, and the information received from Jake’s work with the teen.
 Parents will take skills home to practice.

-- This process will support parents in improving the quality of their communication and deepen the ties that bind them to their teen.
+- This process will support parents in improving the quality of their communication and deepen the ties that bind them to their teens.

 - Parents will have a voice in defining the work done in Jake’s office.
 Often parents are excluded from defining the therapeutic process.
 This input will not jeopardize the teen’s confidentiality.